autonomys/subspace/crates/subspace-farmer/README.md

 This will connect to local node and will try to solve on every slot notification.

-*NOTE: You need to have a spartan-client node running before starting farmer, otherwise it will not be able to start*
+*NOTE: You need to have a subspace-client node running before starting farmer, otherwise it will not be able to start*

 ## Design